-Congress Parkway was not a Park District street.
-Neither were Wacker Drive nor Ponchartrain Boulevard.
+Congress Parkway was not a Park District street, nor was Wacker Drive or Ponchartrain Boulevard.
 On the other hand, most of Michigan Avenue and Marquette Road were controlled by the Park District and displayed the signature brown street signs.

 Indian Road was a tiny residential street.
 And though Fairbanks Court was just a few blocks long, it carried some heavy traffic.
 So did Foster Place.

-Once the City of Chicago took over the Park District, street suffixes were up for grabs.
+Street suffixes were up for grabs once the City of Chicago took over the Park District.
 The section of La Salle Street north of the river was changed to La Salle Drive for a few years.
-Then it became La Salle Boulevard.
-I’m not sure what they call it now.
+Then it became La Salle Boulevard, and I don't know what they call it now.

 There's evidence that the people in charge don't take suffixes seriously anymore.
 Cub fans know that when a ball is hit over the left-field stands, it lands on Waveland Avenue.
 But a few miles to the west, at least one sign reads Waveland Street.

-Broadway, in case you haven’t noticed, has no suffix.
+Broadway, in case you have yet to notice, has no suffix.
 Please... read this article before making your argument.